 Masters provides a full calendar of activities in direct contact with the job market, including itinerant seminars, guest speeches, integrated Team Field Projects to be carried out during the year under the supervision of the Faculty in conjiunction with companies, as well as the internships, lasting a minimum of 3 months.

-Field Integrated projects represent a unique opportunity for students to integrate into the teaching activity research projects and real case studies carried out in partnership with leading fashion companies which provide a project brief on a current theme shared between the company management and the teachers of the Milano Fashion Institute.
+Field Integrated projects represent a unique opportunity for students to integrate into the teaching activity research projects and real case studies carried out in partnership with leading fashion, design and wellness companies which provide a project brief on a current theme shared between the company management and the teachers of the Milano Fashion Institute.

 Integrated projects are carried out through a full time training module, coordinated by a multidisciplinary team of teachers, in which, starting from the design brief prepared by the company and by the teachers, students will work in teams to create a proposal to give an answer to the objectives defined by the brief itself.
-The overall objective is to develop a business strategy, (product, retail and / or communication) with a high level of innovation, and consistent with the reality of the client, simulating work processes that are as close as possible to the reality of professional contexts.
+The overall objective is to develop a business strategy, (product, retail and / or communication) up to a design and planning project for a real event with a high level of innovation, and consistent with the reality of the client, simulating work processes that are as close as possible to the reality of professional contexts.

 Antonia, Alessi, Arav Fashion (Silvian Heach), Arcadia (Dondup), Billionaire Italian Couture, Carmina Campus, Corneliani, Damir Doma, Desigual, Dolce & Gabbana, Felisi, Franklin & Marshall, Frau, Giano (La Martina), Giorgio Armani, Logan, LVMH, Lubiam, Maliparmi, Mantero, Ports 1961, Preca Brummel (Brums), Roberto Cavalli, The North Face, Sartoria Partenopea, Successori Reda (Reda), Stella Mc Cartney Italia, Stone Island, Swinger International (Byblos), Txt e-solutions, Valentino Fashion Group (Valentino, R.E.D.
 Valentino), Vivienne Westwood.